American Airlines Overview

 Rest of World

-$60 to/from Europe for Basic Economy; FREE for Main Cabin and everywhere else
+$30-$60 for Basic Economy to/from Europe, North Africa, and South America; FREE for Main Cabin and everywhere else

 FREE Transpacific and Southern South America and $100 Europe/North Africa; $0-$100 elsewhere